2016 Gamba Osaka season: J1 League First Stage

 The first half of the 2016 J1 League season was a disappointing one for Gamba and ended up in a 6th-place finish.
 Results were wildly inconsistent with 7 wins 3 draws and 7 defeats.
 Goalscoring was a real issue, especially early on, with only 9 goals in their first 10 games.
 They also failed to score more than once in 11 out of their 17 games.

-Gameweeks 11–17 which fell after their exit from the AFC Champions League brought more goals but, also saw what had been a pretty solid defence become more porous.
-3–3 draws at home to two struggling sides, Shonan Bellmare and Nagoya Grampus, summed up this stage of the campaign.
+In gameweeks 11–17, which followed their AFC Champions League exit, matches featured higher scoring outcomes and a change in defensive patterns compared with earlier in the season.
+This was illustrated by consecutive 3–3 home draws against Shonan Bellmare and Nagoya Grampus.

 In terms of team selection, the early weeks of the season where Gamba had to balance J1 League and Champions League commitments saw coach Kenta Hasegawa rotate his squad a lot.
 The full back and attacking midfield berths saw the most instability.
 While an injury to South Korean full-back Oh Jae-suk and the game time allowed to youngster Ryo Hatsuse with Gamba's Under-23 side in J3 saw Koki Yonekura and Hiroki Fujiharu become the established right-back and left-back respectively, the strongest combination of attacking midfielders in the favoured 4–2–3–1 formation was never determined.
 Takashi Usami, Shu Kurata, Hiroyuki Abe and Kotaro Omori had all been retained from the previous year, where the latter 3 tended to be rotated.
 However, the close-season signings of Ademilson and Jungo Fujimoto from Yokohama F. Marinos gave Gamba excessive depth in that area.
 Ademilson acquitted himself well with 4 goals which came both from attacking midfield and also centre-forward, however Fujimoto struggled to establish himself and had to turn out occasionally for Gamba U-23 to get game time after Gamba's Champions League elimination.

 Returning to the theme of goalscoring, perhaps the biggest concern from the first half of the season was the poor goal return of Patric who failed to find the target in 13 appearances.
 Following two goal-laden seasons in which he and Usami had scored 50 goals between them, they could only muster 6 goals during the first 17 games of this campaign.
 Indeed, Patric often found himself playing off the bench with his compatriot Ademilson or the tall Shun Nagasawa starting in his place.
 In light of this, Usami's departure for Germany in mid-season would prove to be a major worry for Gamba going forward.